Political Alignment in Large Language Models: A Multidimensional Audit of Psychometric Identity and Behavioral Bias: Statistical Details and Supplementary Results : Phase I(a)

 To evaluate construct validity across political psychometric instruments, we examine both cross-axis correlations and clustering behavior under different representational dimensionalities.
 The analyses reported in this subsection assess whether nominally distinct ideological constructs are empirically separable, and whether higher-dimensional representations preserve structure beyond two-dimensional projections.

 \paragraph{Axis Correlation and Construct Conflation.} We first compute Pearson correlation coefficients between the Political Compass social axis and the decomposed Authority and Progressive axes of SapplyValues.
-The resulting correlation matrix is shown in Table~\ref{tab:conflation_correlations}.
+The resulting correlation matrix is shown in Figure~\ref{fig:conflation_correlations}.
 Values are reported symmetrically and rounded to three decimal places.

-Table~\ref{tab:conflation_correlations} provides evidence on whether the Political Compass social axis aligns with explicit authority preferences or with cultural progressivism when applied to model-generated responses.
-The inclusion of both SapplyValues dimensions enables separation of these constructs for comparison.
+Figure~\ref{fig:conflation_correlations} provides evidence on whether the Political Compass social axis aligns with explicit authority preferences or with cultural progressivism when applied to model-generated responses.
+The inclusion of both SapplyValues dimensions enables the separation of these constructs for comparison.